States we lend in

 The Federal Housing Finance Administration reported similar trends in December home price data for properties either financed or owned by Fannie Mae or Freddie Mac.

-Home prices rose by a seasonally adjusted rate of 0.80 percent in December as compared to November’s reading.
-Home prices were 7.70 percent higher for the fourth quarter of 2013 than for the same period in 2012.
+Home prices rose by a seasonally adjusted rate of 0.1 percent in December as compared to November’s reading.
+Home prices were 1.80 percent higher between the fourth quarter of 2024 and the fourth quarter of 2025.
 Adjusted for inflation, this reading indicates an approximate year-over-year increase of 7 percent.

-In order of home price appreciation, the top five states with highest growth in home prices were Nevada, California, Arizona, Oregon and Florida.
+In order of home price appreciation, the top five states with highest annual growth in home prices between the fourth quarter of 2024 and the fourth quarter of 2025 were North Dakota (6.4 percent), Delaware (6.3 percent), Illinois (6.1 percent), Wisconsin (5.7 percent) and Michigan (5.5 percent).
 These calculations were seasonally adjusted and based on home purchases only.

 Whether you’re buying a home or ready to refinance, our professionals can help.